Trump says U.S. would hit 52 Iranian sites if American targets attacked

 Trump’s suggestion that the United States could strike targets of importance to Iranian culture raised eyebrows.

-Colin Kahl, a former Obama administration national security official, wrote on Twitter that he “found it hard to believe the Pentagon would provide Trump targeting options that include Iranian cultural sites.
-Trump may not care about the laws of war, but DoD planners and lawyers do ... and targeting cultural sites is war crime.”
+Colin Kahl, a former Obama administration national security official, wrote on Twitter that he found it “hard to believe the Pentagon would provide Trump targeting options that include Iranian cultural sites.
+Trump may not care about the laws of war, but DoD (Department of Defence) planners and lawyers do ... and targeting cultural sites is war crime.”

 The Pentagon declined to comment on the 52 targets and referred questions to the White House, which did not respond.

+Former Vice President Joe Biden and other Democrats criticized Trump’s tweets, with some including U.S. Senator Elizabeth Warren saying the president was threatening to commit a war crime.
+“The more the walls close in on this guy, the more irrational he becomes,” Biden said in a statement.

-Soleimani was killed in the U.S. strike on his convoy at Baghdad airport.
-Iranian-backed Iraqi militia leader Abu Mahdi al-Muhandis was also killed in a U.S. strike that has raised the specter of wider conflict in the Middle East.
+The U.S. strike on Soleimani’s convoy at Baghdad airport also killed Iranian-backed Iraqi militia leader Abu Mahdi al-Muhandis, and it raised the spectre of wider conflict in the Middle East.
+On Saturday, tens of thousands of people marched in Iraq to mourn both commanders.

-Earlier on Saturday, the White House submitted a formal notification of the attack under the 1973 War Powers Act.

 Trump’s tweets were issued during his holiday stay in Florida.
 A growing number of Democrats have said the Republican president’s action is bringing the United States to the brink of war.

-House Speaker Nancy Pelosi said Saturday “the Trump Administration’s provocative, escalatory and disproportionate military engagement continues to put servicemembers, diplomats and citizens of America and our allies in danger.”
+House of Representatives Speaker Nancy Pelosi, a Democrat, said on Saturday “the Trump Administration’s provocative, escalatory and disproportionate military engagement continues to put servicemembers, diplomats and citizens of America and our allies in danger.”

-On Saturday, tens of thousands of people marched in Iraq to mourn Soleimani and the Iraqi militia leader. [nL8N29903Z]

-On Saturday evening, a rocket fell inside Baghdad’s heavily fortified Green Zone near the U.S. Embassy, another hit the nearby Jadriya neighborhood and two more rockets were fired at the Balad air base north of the city, but no one was killed, the Iraqi military said in a statement.

-Reporting by David Shepardson; Editing by Will Dunham and Paul Simao
+Reporting by David Shepardson; Editing by Will Dunham, Paul Simao and Daniel Wallis